ritikgshah/SpectraLift/README.md

 ## 🗂️ Datasets

-The repository includes `.mat` files for all synthetic hyperspectral image (HSI) datasets used in our experiments:
+SpectraLift uses the following datasets for all synthetic experiments which are easily available publically:

 - Washington DC Mall
 - Kennedy Space Center